Masihullah17/robocomp/README.md

     cd ~/robocomp/components/robocomp-robolab/components/hardware/external_control/joystickComp
     cmake .
     make
-    cd bin
     sudo addgroup your-user dialout   // If you find permissions issues in Ubuntu check the config file in the component's etc folder and male sure that the port matches the DifferentialRobot endpoint in RCIS. bin/joystick etc/config

 Your joystick should be now running.
 It will make the robot advance and turn at your will.
 If it does not work,